Royal Bank of Canada Trims Summit Industrial Income REIT (CVE:SMU.UN) Target Price to C$25.00

-Summit Industrial Income REIT (CVE:SMU.UN – Get Rating) had its price target cut by Royal Bank of Canada from C$25.50 to C$25.00 in a research report issued to clients and investors on Wednesday, BayStreet.CA reports.
-The brokerage currently has a “sector perform” rating on the stock.
+Summit Industrial Income REIT (CVE:SMU.UN – Get Rating) had its target price lowered by Royal Bank of Canada from C$25.50 to C$25.00 in a research note issued to investors on Wednesday morning, BayStreet.CA reports.
+The brokerage currently has a sector perform rating on the stock.

-Several other research firms also recently commented on SMU.UN.
-Raymond James set a C$25.00 target price on Summit Industrial Income REIT and gave the company an “outperform” rating in a research report on Thursday, February 17th.
-CIBC reduced their target price on Summit Industrial Income REIT from C$24.50 to C$24.00 and set a “neutral” rating on the stock in a report on Friday, February 18th.
-Two research analysts have rated the stock with a hold rating and three have given a buy rating to the company.
-According to data from MarketBeat, the company has a consensus rating of “Buy” and an average price target of C$23.94.
+Several other equities analysts have also weighed in on the company.
+CIBC cut their target price on Summit Industrial Income REIT from C$24.50 to C$24.00 and set a neutral rating on the stock in a research note on Friday, February 18th.
+Raymond James set a C$25.00 target price on Summit Industrial Income REIT and gave the company an outperform rating in a research note on Thursday, February 17th.
+Two equities research analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
+Based on data from MarketBeat.com, Summit Industrial Income REIT presently has an average rating of Buy and a consensus target price of C$23.94.

 See Also